 nuyuzr01@cs1:~/test/subdir1$ cd nuyuzr01@cs1:~$ find . -name *sub* ./test/subdir2 ./test/subdir1 nuyuzr01@cs1:~$ grep -Ril "test" test test/subdir2/test3.txt test/subdir2/test2.txt test/subdir1/test3.txt

 |But wait!
 There's more!
 Look what you also get ABSOLUTELY FREE!...|

 This tutorial gives just a brief orientation to bash, but there is much more that can be learned.
-If you have an interest in UNIX system administration (here or elsewhere), mastery of a shell such as bash is important and it is recommended that you go much deeper on your own.
-Bash is the default shell for Linux and is growing in popularity on other UNIX systems.
-Beyond UNIX, bash is also finding use on PCs.
-Check out www.cygwin.com, and you'll see that bash can be installed under Windows (free).
-Combined with the latest Java development kit and GNU emacs for the PC, you can have a very UNIX-like Java development environment on your home PC for free.
+If you have an interest in Unix system administration (here or elsewhere), mastery of a shell such as bash is important and it is recommended that you go much deeper on your own.
+Bash is the default shell for Linux, the default Terminal app shell for Macs, and can be emulated on Windows systems via free software such as Mobaxterm or Cygwin.
+Combined with the latest Java development kit and GNU emacs for all platforms, you can have a very Unix-like Java development environment on whichever system you have for free.
 Cooool.

 If you're doing this tutorial as a class exercise, type the command "(pwd; history) | cat >> README" in your homework directory.
 This will append a record of your work to a file called README which will be submitted with your assignment.
 Then move this README file to the same directory you'll be submitting your homework from.
 WARNING: If you've already created a README file in that directory, moving this new README there will replace your other one.
 In this case, replace "README" in the command above with the filename of your preexisting README file, e.g. "~/workspace/cs111/README".